 Get my guide to buying wine bottle lights here.
 There are lots of lights out there, so you don’t have to use what I use.
 The craft store has them, Dollar Tree, etc. You can also get them online which is what my post discusses.

 I squealed when I turned on the lights to see the glow!
 Aren’t these wine bottles perfect for your porch?
 Or for parties?
 Or just regular home decor?
 Get the printable how to card below.

 - Wine bottle lights

-- Either punch out or cut out shapes from the tissue paper.
+- Either punch out or cut out shapes from the various colors of tissue paper.

-- Brush a layer of Mod Podge Gloss onto the bottle, press down the shape, smooth, and Mod Podge over the top.
+- Brush a layer of Mod Podge onto the bottle, press down the shape, smooth, and brush over the top.

 - Keep going, overlapping shapes and working your way around the bottle.
 It works best to put the decoupage medium down, place the shape on top, smooth with your fingers, and then just go right over the top.

 - Finish your bottle by trimming shapes to cover the bottom edge.
 Let completely dry.

 If you love Mod Podge wine bottles, let me know in the comments!
 I also think you’ll be interested in the following posts: